 Schools in Oliver

 Oliver has two Elementary schools.
 On the East side of town there is Tucelnuit School and on the West is Oliver Elementary School.
-We have a brand new high school, Oliver Secondary School, a state of the art building with many features including the beautiful Frank Venables Auditorium.
+We have a brand new high school, South Okanagan Secondary School, a state of the art building with many features including the beautiful Frank Venables Auditorium.

 Outdoor Recreation in Oliver